molgor/ansible-qemu-kvm/README.md

 # ansible-qemu-kvm

-This is a forked and updated version originally crafted by [noahbailey /ansible-qemu-kvm](https://github.com/noahbailey/ansible-qemu-kvm) to work with Ubuntu 22.04.
+This is a forked and updated version originally crafted by [noahbailey /ansible-qemu-kvm](https://github.com/noahbailey/ansible-qemu-kvm) to work with Ubuntu 22.04 and Debian 11.

 # Introduction